mozilla/open-leadership-framework/_articles/framework.md

 ### Empower for Participation & Inclusion

 - Embraces failure
-  - Experiments with new approaches, learn from mistakes, and revise assumptions, goals, and practices moving ahead.
+  - Experiments with new approaches, learns from mistakes and revises assumptions, goals and practices moving ahead.
 - Ensures safety
   - Protects others’ physical and psychological safety so everyone can bring their whole selves and full passion to the project or organization.
 - Inspires contributions